-- 2. Building Identification Number (BIN) Request Form (HTC 31).
+- 1. Election of Applicable Percentage.
+Provide a written statement indicating the developer's preference to elect the applicable percentage at the time the tax exempt obligation is made (month bonds are issued) or at the time the building is placed in service. - 2.
+Building Identification Number (BIN) Request Form (HTC 31).
 Submit a BIN Request Form (HTC 31) to the CDA to receive BIN numbers. - 3.
 Evidence of State Allocation of Tax-Exempt Bond Volume Cap.
-If the issuer of the bonds is not the CDA, provide evidence from the issuer of the bonds that the project received an approval of an allocation of tax-exempt bond volume cap. - 4.
-Bond Preliminary Determination Letter.
+If the issuer of the bonds is not the CDA, provide evidence from the issuer of the bonds that the project received an approval of an allocation of tax-exempt bond volume cap detailing the amount of bonds, date of allocation, and approval by entity that will issue the bonds.

+- 4. Bond Preliminary Determination Letter.
 If the issuer of the bonds is not the CDA, the initial submission must include a preliminary determination issued by the issuer of the bonds addressing the tax credit dollar amount and project costs pursuant to Section 42(m)(2)(D) of the Code.
 See the QAP for additional details.
 For projects electing the Average Income Test, this letter or other documentation from the bond issuer must provide written approval referencing the specific Average Income Test rent and income designations. - 5.
 Gross Rent Floor Election Form (HTC 34).
-Provide a fully executed Election of Gross Rent Floor form (HTC 34). - Application Fees.
+Provide a fully executed Election of Gross Rent Floor form (HTC 34). - 6.
+Application Fees.
 The developer must submit an application fee, CDA counsel fee and a Fee Remittance Form at the time of application.
 (See Section X.A and X.E.)
 A Preliminary Determination fee must be submitted to the CDA prior to release of the letter (See Section X.F).